Home

 The CPR never actually developed the sight, so private citizens rallied to take the land back and named it Greer’s Beach, in honor of a pioneer who challenged the railroad to retain his land but failed.

-The Vancouver Park Board joined in the efforts and the area soon became a favorite hang-out for water-lovers and sun worshippers, especially the teens to thirty-something set.
+The Vancouver Park Board joined in the efforts and the area soon became a favorite hang-out for water-lovers and sun worshipers, especially the teens to thirty-something set.

 The Kitsilano Beach Pool